 However, there are major downsides to corn cob bedding for gerbils.
 Firstly, it is hard and gerbils won’t like chewing or burrowing in it, which necessitates another substrate to mix it with.
 Furthermore, the high absorption also means it is prone to mold and will need to be cleaned more frequently.

-Combining the two previous points with the fact that it is expensive relative to other substrate means that we really only recommend corn cob as a filler to stretch out other beddings.
+Combining the two previous points with the fact that it is expensive relative to other substrates means that we really only recommend corn cob as a filler to stretch out other gerbil beddings.

 10. Kaytee Kay-KOB Bedding and Litter